bt3gl/building_blog/content/linux_intro.md

 ## Most Common words plus Frequency

-* We can use the commands we learned to build a script that print the most common words plus their frequency:
+* We can use the commands we learned to build a script that prints the most common words plus their frequency:

 ```
 tr -cs A-Za-z '\n' |